zahidulhaqueAI/ECommerce/README.md

 V3 Retrieve all product details.
 You can you use ResponseEntity or without it.

 V5 Implementation of PUT and POST method.

+V6 Implementation of DELETE request.
+All the above requests were implemented using without JPA.